How to Make Vanilla Extract at Home: The Hot Method

 Place the lid on the jar without sealing and let the mixture cool on the counter for a bit.
 If you screw the lid on tight while the alcohol is hot, you risk the chance of the jar self-sealing.

 Step Four: Cover & Store you Homemade Vanilla

 Once the mixture is cool, twist the lid tight and place in a cool, dark space like a cabinet or pantry.
 Every couple of days, take it out and give it a gentle shake.

 Step Five: Wait 🙂

 You need to let the mixture infuse for at least 12 weeks, but the longer the better.
 I recently had my first batch reach 12 weeks maturity and am glad I started it early.
 The alcohol smell is still stronger than the vanilla smell.
 I will give it a few more weeks before separating it out into smaller bottles.

-It’s important to use dark bottles to protect from UV rays and light degradation.
+For long term storage after infusing, it’s important to use dark bottles that protect from UV rays and light degradation.
 I found cute amber bottles on Amazon that I intend to use for gifts; they are 2 oz, which means that the vanilla I have made will go a long way.